The Walking Stick: Plot

 Deborah is uncomfortable with this but, learning that Leigh would be forced into participating in the theft regardless of whether she aids the heist or not, she agrees to help.
 Soon, Deborah finds herself coerced into physically participating in the heist when a guard the thieves had bribed into allowing them entrance inside the antiques shop takes ill.
 The robbery goes successfully and, upon questioning by police, Deborah avoids suspicion.
 However, the guilt of her participation in the theft leaves Deborah sick of herself and of Leigh.
-Sometime later, a woman who had previously shown up at Leigh’s place before the robbery is revealed to not be whom Leigh said she was.
+Sometime later, a woman who had previously shown up at Leigh's place before the robbery is revealed not to be who Leigh said she was.

 Leigh had told Deborah that the woman was a neighbour of his father's and that she had dropped by his home to inform him that he was ill.
-However, when Deborah runs into this woman again at Leigh’s home after the robbery, she learns from the woman that she is actually Leigh’s mother and that his father is doing just fine.
+However, when Deborah runs into this woman again at Leigh's home after the robbery, she learns from the woman that she is actually Leigh's mother and that his father is doing just fine.
 Deborah does some more digging and comes to the conclusion that her introduction with Leigh at the party had been planned by Leigh and his associates.
 Deborah discovers that she was always going to be the insider who let the thieves into the antiques shop - there had never been a bribed guard in the first place.

 When she confronts Leigh about her revelations, he eventually confesses.
 However, he then stresses that he has grown to truly love her.
 Leigh begs Deborah to stay with him but, upon realising that it is hopeless, he ponders, "Is that how fragile love is?
 All at once everything?
 All at once nothing?"
 Alone again, Deborah posts a letter to the inspector investigating the robbery and the audience is left to assume the letter is a confession of the names of all involved in the theft.